-In the Old Testament, God made a number of covenants with His people.
+In the Old Testament, God made several covenants with His people.
 The act of making a covenant was no empty ritual, but a solemn and sacred event.
 Making a covenant required a ceremony in which an animal was sacrificed.
 The sacrifice was a symbol of the covenant relationship being entered into.
-And so living your marriage covenant cost a life.
+And so living your marriage covenant costs a life.

 The sacrifice symbolized the death of each party to the covenant (Hebrews 9:16-17).
 So it is in the covenant of marriage.
 Each party was saying in effect, “That animal symbolizes my death.
 As I enter into this covenant, I enter by death…death to myself.
 I am giving up my right to live for myself; I am living my marriage covenant by dying to myself.”

 Each party is essentially saying to the other: “I will die for you.
 From now on, your interests and needs take precedence over my own.
 I no longer live for myself; I live for you.”
 Each lays down his life for the other.
 The covenant that secures a marriage is sacrificial and permanent.
 By dying to self you are living your marriage covenant.

 Jesus Christ is the supreme example of what it means to live in a covenant relationship.
 Laying aside the privileges of deity, He came to earth and paid the ultimate sacrifice by dying on the cross to pay for our sins.
 Likewise, he calls us to a covenant that requires us, as husbands and wives, to give up our selfish ways and die to “self.”
 Each laying down his life for the other.
 Jesus was the greatest example of living the marriage covenant as He laid down His life for His bride the church.